jiangyc2024/NumCSE/LectureCodes/Evp/README.txt

 Translate MATLAB lecture codes into C++.

-Collect all of them in this folder, then we will eventually move them somewhere that makes more sense.
+Collect all of them in this folder for now, then we will eventually move them somewhere that makes more sense.

+FORMATTING:

 Follow the general structure given by the previous contributor, with some changes: